SAP-samples/cap-service-integration-codejam/.sap/discussions.md

 _Does the diagram above make sense?
 How do you visualize the different layers and components of your CAP services?
 Do you have a different approach?_

+This is a question to provide the context for a general discussion on layering and organization of local & remote resources, and mashups.

 _After [creating a projection on the external service](../exercises/07-add-cds-definitions/README.md#create-a-projection-on-the-external-service) where you added content in `srv/external/index.cds`, we noted that there was no difference in what was served, after the CAP server restart - the "Loaded model from N file(s)" message didn't show this new file.
 Do you know why that was?_

 This is down to the default locations, known as "roots", from where the CAP server will automatically fetch and load CDS definitions.
 These are `db/index.cds` (or `db/*.cds`), `srv/index.cds` (or `srv/*.cds`), `app/index.cds` (or `app/*.cds`), plus `schema.cds` and `services.cds`.
 You can check what these locations are, they're available in the cds env: